-US Customs Clearance China to USA 2026: 5H Inspection, SAFE Act, De Minimis & What Importers Must Do Now
+US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 Key Takeaways for Importers in 2026

-2. The proposed SAFE Act would restrict who can legally act as Importer of Record — eliminating most "borrowed IOR" arrangements
+- The proposed SAFE Act would restrict who can legally act as Importer of Record, eliminating most "borrowed IOR" arrangements

-US customs clearance for shipments from China to the USA in 2026 has become significantly more complex and enforcement-intensive.** New document screening mechanisms including the "5H inspection hold", proposed legislation under the "SAFE Act" that redefines who qualifies as an Importer of Record, and the full suspension of the "$800 De Minimis exemption" for Chinese-origin goods — are collectively reshaping the import process for Amazon FBA sellers and B2B importers.
+US customs clearance for shipments from China to the USA in 2026 has become significantly more complex and enforcement-intensive.
+If you are asking "what is customs clearance" in practical terms, it is the process by which US Customs and Border Protection reviews, approves, and releases imported goods for entry into the United States.
+New document screening mechanisms including the "5H inspection hold", proposed legislation under the "SAFE Act" that redefines who qualifies as an Importer of Record, and the full suspension of the "$800 De Minimis exemption" for Chinese-origin goods are collectively reshaping the import process for Amazon FBA sellers and B2B importers.
 Understanding these regulatory shifts is not optional: it is the difference between your cargo clearing on time and being detained, fined, or forcibly returned.

 How US Customs Clearance from China Actually Works in 2026 (Step-by-Step)

-Before diving into the specific risks and policy changes, it helps to understand the full customs clearance journey because 2026's new enforcement mechanisms insert additional checkpoints at multiple stages.
+Before diving into the specific risks and policy changes, it helps to understand the full customs clearance process, because 2026's new enforcement mechanisms insert additional checkpoints at multiple stages.

 Your Chinese supplier prepares the Commercial Invoice, Packing List, and export customs declaration.
 Accuracy here directly determines your ACE filing quality.
 Any discrepancy between supplier documents and your U.S. entry filing is now automatically flagged by CBP's AI screening.

 Your licensed customs broker must file the Importer Security Filing in ACE at least 24 hours before the vessel departs the origin port.
 As of 2026, CBP treats late or inaccurate ISF filings as a primary examination risk trigger.
-Penalties range from "$5,000 to $10,000 per violation".
+Penalties range from $5,000 to $10,000 per violation.
+See our complete ISF filing guide for deadlines and common mistakes.

 If ACE detects any discrepancy, your entry is assigned a "5H hold status" and routed to CBP's Fast Doc Review department.
 This team applies a zero-tolerance standard: they do not accept supplementary documents after the fact.
 If your original submission contains errors, the entry proceeds to physical examination or is refused.

 Depending on the risk assessment outcome, your cargo may be selected for a VACIS scan, Tailgate inspection, or a full Manual Exam (MET).
 Each level escalates time and cost.
-(See the inspection type breakdown below.
+See our US Customs hold codes guide and 2026 customs seizure risks.

 Once CBP issues release, your cargo is available for pickup.
 For FBA sellers, this is when the Amazon fulfillment center appointment window begins.
-Note that any 5H or physical exam delay can cost you your FBA appointment requiring rebooking and additional storage fees.
+Note that any 5H or physical exam delay can cost you your FBA appointment, requiring rebooking and additional storage fees.
+After release, follow our customs clearance completed timeline guide.

 What Is the 5H Customs Hold and Why Is It Surging in 2026?